Mineral Zinc

 • Vegetables: green peas

-• Grains: brown rice, fortified cereals, wheat germ, leavened whole grains
+• Grains: brown rice, fortified cereals, oatmeal, quinoa, wheat germ, leavened whole grains

 • Legumes: chickpeas, black-eyed peas, kidney beans, soy foods